sendbird/sendbird-calls-ios/README.md

 }
 ```

-### Unregister a push token or unregister user's all push tokens
+### Unregistering one or all device tokens
-You will not receive VoIP push notification for a call anymore if you remove your VoIP push token by calling `unregister(pushToken:completionHandler:)`.
-And if you don't want to receive a call in all of the devices of the users, call `unregisterAllPushTokens(completionHandler:)`.
+The user won't receive push notifications for calls if the VoIP device token is deleted by calling the `unregister(pushToken:completionHandler:)` method.
+If you don't want to send any calls to the user's devices, call the `unregisterAllPushTokents(completionHandler:)` method.
 ```swift
 class MyClass {
     func removeVoIPPushToken() {